conekta/conekta-ios/README.md

 Wrapper to connect with https://api.conekta.io.

-Conekta iOS SDK allow you tokenize card details on iOS apps, in order to prevent hit your server.
+Conekta iOS SDK allow you create token with card details on iOS apps, by preventing sensitive card data from hitting your server(More information, read PCI compliance).

 ## Install